mcarpanelli/kiva/README.md

 Kiva is an international nonprofit founded in 2005 with a mission to connect people through lending to alleviate poverty.
 In June 2018 Kiva was in 85 countries, and had served 2.9 Million borrowers through $1.16 Billion worth of loans.

 ### How it works
-1. A borrower applies for a loan (through a micro-finance partner, through to Kiva directly).
+1. A borrower applies for a loan (through a micro-finance partner, or to Kiva directly).
 2. The loan goes through the underwriting and approval process.
 3. The loan is posted to Kiva for lenders to support, and a 30-day fundraising period begins.
 4. Borrowers repay the loans.